WatForm/org.alloytools.alloy/org.alloytools.alloy.dash/src/main/java/ca/uwaterloo/watform/dashtotla/DesignDoc.md

 # Translating Dash to TLA+

-No variable in the original file can start with underscore since that system is used to denote internal variables within the translation.
+No variable in the original file can contain underscore since that character is used to denote internal variables within the translation.